-Besides the sensor malfunction itself, the oxygen sensor will react to poor quality fuel, problems with air intake or anything that can disturb proper air-fuel mixture.
+Besides the sensor malfunction itself, the oxygen sensor will react to poor quality fuel, problems with air intake, or anything that can disturb the proper air-fuel mixture.

 If you decide to do this on your own, make sure that the car is stone cold so you don’t burn yourself and that you have the proper tools.

 There is also the option of cleaning the old oxygen sensor.
 This repair, in my opinion, has a questionable outcome.

 Bad catalytic converter

 This is closely connected to the oxygen sensor fault since a bad catalytic converter will trigger the oxygen sensor which will turn the check engine light on.